Matthew-D-Johnston/RB129-Assessment/study_guide_pt1.md

 * Inheritance is when a class inherits behaviour from another class.
 The class that is inheriting behaviour is called the subclass and the class it inherits from is called the superclass.
 * Ruby checks the object's class first for the method before it looks in the superclass.
 * Inheritance can be a great way to remove duplication in your code base.
 There is an acronym that you'll see often in the Ruby community, "DRY".
 This stands for "Don't Repeat Yourself".
 It means that if you find yourself writing the same logic over and over again in your programs, there are ways to extract that logic to one place for reuse.
 * Sub-classing from parent class.
-Can only sub-class from 1 parent; used to model hierarhcial relationships.
+Can only sub-class from 1 parent; used to model hierarchical relationships.
-*

 ---